https://www.chefspencil.com

 • Soups

-This recipe builds on my mother’s recipe that I recall so fondly from my childhood in Canada.
+This recipe builds on my mother’s, which I recall so fondly from my childhood in Canada.
 After a hard day of play in the cold west coast winter rain, sitting down to this sweet smoky broth was such a treat.

-We used to eat it with bucket loads of butter cooked croutons, but now I tend to eat it with just a little fresh bread.
+We used to eat it with bucket loads of croutons cooked in butter, but now I tend to eat it with just a little fresh bread.
 However you have it, I’m sure it will become a winter favorite.

-Enjoy this delicious split pea & ham soup recipe!
+Enjoy this delicious split pea and ham soup recipe!

 Split Pea & Ham Soup